kristinabog/planet-fit/README.md

 -   My Mentor for the helpful feedback.

--   The Slack Code Institute community who helped me with bugs during the creation of the website.
+-   The Slack Code Institute community and Tutor support who helped me with bugs during the creation of the website.

--   A big thank you to friends and family that took the time to test the website.
+-   A thank you to family that took the time to test the website.